|[IMAGE: Art therapy students creating artwork]|

 SIUE has several things that are unique compared to other art therapy counseling programs in the country.
 Between the number of graduate assistantships available, state school tuition rates, faculty/student ratio, and number of visiting art therapists, SIUE offers a quality education at a fraction of the cost of other programs.

 One of the biggest advantages to study at SIUE is the number of graduate assistantships available for students.
 Graduate assistants receive a tuition waiver and a monthly stipend of approximately $400/month.
-In a typical year there are 8-10 art therapy counseling graduate assistantships in Head Start for first year students, and 4-6 graduate assistantships available for 2nd or 3rd year students.
+In a typical year there are 4 art therapy counseling graduate assistantships in Head Start for first year students, and a few graduate assistantships specifically available for 2nd or 3rd year students.
 Other graduate assistantships are available throughout the campus.
 Historically, about half of our students have held a Graduate Assistantship for at least one year.

 |[IMAGE: Students playing with puppets made at fall conference]|